|

 Using a sharp

-knife, slice into 1/4 inch thick wafers.
-Place on the baking sheet spacing about
+knife, slice the log into about 1/4 inch (6 mm) thick wafers.
+Place the wafers on the baking sheet spacing, about

 5 minutes before removing to a wire rack to cool completely.
 Can be stored